 Your work isn’t done after you set up your sales engagement strategy and your salespeople are making use of the sequences that you created as well as the tools and the platforms that you have selected to run your sales engagement activities over.
 At this point, you’ve just done the groundwork and laid the foundations for your sales engagement.
 Your focus now should be on evolving and optimizing, continuously.

 Look at the analytics and metrics both for your sales teams as a whole and for individual sales representatives.
+Also, if you use solutions such as Kanban board Office 365 and others, make sure your team is familiar with how to use these for best outcomes.
 Analyze the data about open rates, view times, the number of SQLs, etc. This will help you understand how well your sales engagement activities and tactics are works and will aid you in understanding where you are lagging and what you can do to improve in those areas.

 One thing that you always need to remember is that you’re always selling to humans.
 Even if you’re in B2B sales, you aren’t selling to glass buildings, you’re selling to the humans inside them.
 So you need to sound human… and fun.